mitali2003/Security-System-For-Electric-Vehicle/README.md

 when we try to open a door at that time it check a fingerprint and if it is "TRUE" then no message will display and if it is wrong then nothing will happen we use the "adafruit " library for that . after the sucessfully fatched the fingerprint it will

+What is about?
+             Describe the content of your project or repository Explain things the users would have a hard time understanding right away What steps need to be taken?
+Do they need to install any software?
+Is there any hardware requirements or dependencies?
+After the installatio